Steenrod closed parameter ideals in the mod-$2$ cohomology of $A_4$ and $SO(3)$

 Hence we can conclude that no two Steenrod closed parameter ideals of different type have parameters of the same degrees.
 In particular, the union in \cref{thm:classification_steenrodclosedparameterideals} is disjoint.

-To complete the proof of the first statement, we also need to eliminate the possibility that two different Steenrod closed parameter ideals of the same type have parameters with equal degrees.
+To complete the proof, we also need to eliminate the possibility that two different Steenrod closed parameter ideals of the same type have parameters with equal degrees.
 This is clear in the twisted case since they are defined recursively.
-For the fibered case, assume that there are two pairs of numbers $k, k', t, t', c, c'$ satisfying the conditions for the fibered ideal such that $\{3k, 2^tc\}=\{3k', 2^{t'} c'\}$.
+For the fibered case, assume that there are two pairs of numbers $k, k', t, t', c, c'$ satisfying the conditions for the fibered ideal such that $\{3k, 2^{t+1}c\}=\{3k', 2^{t'+1} c'\}$.
 Since by induction we can assume that one of the parameters is of odd degree, then we must have $3k=3k'$ since these two are the only possible odd numbers in the pair.
-This gives that $t=t'$ and $c=c'$, hence the two fibered ideals are equal.
+As $c'$ and $c$ are odd, we obtain that $t=t'$ and $c=c'$, hence the two fibered ideals are equal.
 For the mixed case, suppose that for some $i, i', r, r', m, m'$ satisfying the conditions for a mixed ideal, we have

 Again by induction we can assume that one of the degrees is odd.
 The only odd degree terms are the ones that involve $i$ and $i'$, so we must have $(2^{r+1} -1)2^m= (2^{r'+1} -1) 2^{m'}$.
 This gives $r=r'$ and $m=m'$.
 From this we obtain $i=i'$, and hence the two mixed ideals are equal. \end{proof}